The Definition of Forensic Science

 A forensic scientist often serves as an expert witness at a trial.
 He isn't a party to the incident that gave rise to the lawsuit or criminal trial and he can't testify to the facts of the case.
 Rather he testifies to his interpretation of them.
 He has the training and credentials to pose an opinion regarding various aspects of the case.

 The opposing party reserves the right to cross-examine and challenge the forensic scientist's findings.
 One challenge might be that he might have processed physical evidence incorrectly.

 Types of Forensic Science Jobs

 Forensic science includes a good many general jobs, but positions in this field also cover a broad spectrum of specialties.
 You can pretty much match any one of them to your area of interest and expertise.

-The position of medical examiner pays very well but it also requires a good bit of schooling—you must have a medical degree in addition to a four-year degree and additionally complete a residency.
-This position involves conducting autopsies and determining cause of death.
+- Medical Examiner: The position of medical examiner pays very well but it also requires a good bit of schooling—you must have a medical degree in addition to a four-year degree and additionally complete a residency.
+This position involves conducting autopsies and determining a cause of death.

 A career in one of these sciences generally requires at least one four-year college degree in one of the natural sciences, most commonly in the forensics field that you wish to pursue, but there are exceptions.

 An accounting degree is typically necessary if you want to engage in a field of financial analysis.
 Pathologists, on the other hand, must first earn a medical degree and doctors of osteopathic medicine (DOs) must additionally be certified by the American Osteopathic Board of Pathology.

 You might consider a broader major like criminal justice if you haven't yet pinned down your exact area of interest.
 A secondary degree specifically in forensics can help you get your foot in the door.
 And some entry-level positions might simply require former law enforcement experience—you can learn more on the job.